Laptops And Phones In The Classroom: Yea, Nay Or A Third Way?

 Some students need to be device-free

 Victoria Dunckley, a Los Angeles-based psychiatrist and the author of Reset Your Child's Brain, has a different perspective.
-She prescribes strict limits on screen time to young people who are suffering from a variety of psychological ills, from autism to psychosis.
+She prescribes strict limits on screen time to young people who are suffering from a variety of psychological ills.
 She says she's encountered "pushback" when trying to shield her patients from using devices at schools that have integrated them into the classroom.

 If your students are distracted, then improve your teaching